dmclark53/Maps-of-County-Demographics-in-the-US-of-2012/README.md

 # README.md

-Practice using the R packages choroplethr and choroplethrMaps as part of the course by Ari Lamstein.
+Practice using the R packages choroplethr and choroplethrMaps as inspired by the e-mail by Ari Lamstein.
 In this project I explore county demographics.
+All data provided by the American Community Survey (http://www.census.gov/programs-surveys/acs).